 The movies based on British sit-coms of the 1970s are better than you might have been led to believe.

 As the British film industry began to collapse in the 1970s, one of the go-to formats quickly became movies based on TV sit-coms, the idea being that the material had a ready-made audience who would be willing to shell out money to watch a big-screen version of the show they enjoyed for free.
-It certainly worked in the case of On the Buses, which raked in more money for Hammer Films than any of their recent horror productions had, and spawned two sequels.
-Just about every popular show – not to mention a few also-rans – rapidly were adapted into movie versions before even these films were considered too ambitious for a crumbling British film industry – the Seventies ended with depressingly limp versions of Rising Damp and George and Mildred, last gasp efforts at commercial mainstream cinema.
+It sounds an unlikely guarantee but it certainly worked in the case of On the Buses, which raked in more money for Hammer Films than any of their recent horror productions had, and spawned two sequels.
+Just about every popular show – not to mention a few also-rans – were rapidly adapted into movie versions before even these films were considered too ambitious for a crumbling British film industry – the Seventies ended with depressingly limp versions of Rising Damp and George and Mildred, last gasp efforts at commercial mainstream cinema.
 Even the sex comedy, a huge money-maker just a few years earlier, coughed up its last at the start of the 1980s, and for the next decade, British cinema was dominated by publicly funded chin-stroking cinema, costume dramas and Ken Loach.
 It was a bad time.

 At the height of the boom, sit-coms that were not even very popular seemed to be adapted, with mixed results – Never Mind the Quality, Feel the Width, It’s Your Funeral, Nearest and Dearest and For the Love of Ada were barely remembered as TV shows even by the end of the decade, and the film versions seemed a touch premature.